 In the Song Dynasty, it was more used by women who loved beauty.
 Women's Moe in Song Dynasty became more exquisite in production.
 Historical materials also recorded that “ordinary families can't decorate jewelry, clothes, earrings, Moe and so on with pearls”.

 Although women of ordinary status are not allowed to decorate Moe with pearls, their Moe styles are very rich.
-For example, cut five brocades into various shapes and add colored embroidery on them.
+For example, cut five color brocades into various shapes and add colored embroidery on them.
 With this decoration on the forehead, it not only makes the forehead neat but also helps to lower the hairline.

 Ming Dynasty is the period of Moe's prevalence.
 Women at that time, regardless of their dignity or inferiority, were decorated with Moe between their heads, and the forms of Moe were more diverse.
-Generally, they were decorated with embroidery or pearl jade, and Moe made of materials increased the heating function of Moe.
+Generally, they were decorated with embroidery or pearl jade, and Moe made of animal skin materials increased the heating function of Moe.

 In the Qing Dynasty, both noblewomen and common people were popular with Moe decoration.
 Moe became a necessary ornament for men, women, and children.
 We can see that among the photos preserved in the Qing Dynasty, Moe was very common, and most of them were inlaid with pearl, precious jade, and other ornaments.